nocobase/docs/docs/en-US/handbook/client/user/ui-designer/index.md

-# 界面设计器
+# Interface Designer

-当激活界面配置按钮，进入 UI 配置状态
+When the interface configuration button is activated, it enters the UI configuration state.

 ![](https://static-docs.nocobase.com/0619e0aa0b24b81b8c08d7c572d3e0ba.jpg)

-界面设计器的组成部分
+### Components of the Interface Designer

-1. 菜单
+1. Menu
-2. 页面
+2. Page
-3. 区块
+3. Block

-   - 无字段和操作的区块
+  - Blocks without fields or operations
-   - 带字段和操作的区块
+  - Blocks with fields and operations

-4. 字段（附属于区块）
+4. Fields (attached to blocks)
-5. 操作（附属于区块）
+5. Operations (attached to blocks)